 And finally, there was A Female Genius: How Ada Lovelace, Lord Byron’s Daughter, Started the Computer Age.
 This was an excellent read and made the subject very clear to non-scientific readers like me.
 Interestingly I can even introduce my granddaughter to Ada soon, for there are several books for very young readers – Ada Lovelace: Poet of Science, Ada Byron Lovelace and the Thinking Machine, Little People, Big Dreams: Ada Lovelace and The Thrilling Adventures of Lovelace and Babbage.

-What would Lord Byron have thought of his granddaughter’s fame starting to eclipse his own?
-It’s been a fascinating reading journey and I’m looking forward to sharing my enthusiasm at my talk on 2 May in Sydney.
+What would Lord Byron have thought of his daughter’s fame starting to eclipse his own?
+It’s been a fascinating reading journey.

 Do you love Byron’s poems?
 Were you aware of Ada Lovelace’s scientific contribution?
 Tell me your thoughts by leaving a comment.